jdblack/sotd/README.md

 # Song of the day bot

-SOTD Slack bot that provides daily (or more) links to a daily song of the day.
-The bot provides a separate playlist for channel that it is.
-Channel participants are then widely encouraged to contribute songs to the channel playlist.
+This project is a Song of the Day Slack Bot that provides daily link from a list of songs to one or more channels.
+The bot provides a separate playlist for each channel.
+Channels that run out of their private list of songs will backfill from songs that have been previously played in other channels.

 The playlist for each channel is randomized, allowing users to add many of their favorite songs at one time without hogging the front of the playlist queue.
+Prolific users are able to swamp out other users,  so it's recommended that you widely encourage many people to participate!

 ## Usage